blairdev1023/reddit-nut-meter/README.md

 After finding 40 nuts, I used a similar process to find users who could safely be labeled as 'not-nuts'.
 They were found in normal subreddits like the ones found [here](http://redditlist.com/).
 With 80 labeled users, I used PRAW to collect up to their last 1000 comments (reddit API limits).
 However, the amount of vocabulary contained by 80 users would not be enough for the NLP analysis.
 So 200 users were randomly selected from 'nut' subreddits in the table and 200 more from the 'not-nut' subreddits in the link.
 All in all, my corpus (collection of comments) had 480 users, 304k comments, with an average of 192 words per comment.

+**Testing Data**

+Two weeks after the original 480 user corpus was scraped, 10 more nuts and 10 more non-nuts were found and labeled.
+These users were to be only used in the evaluation of the predictive models.
+No NLP transform, algorithm or predictive model was trained on these 20 users.

 ---

 ## Topic Modeling